 To make the biscuits, stir together the flour, sugar, baking powder, and salt.
 Cut the stick of butter into pieces, and work into the flour mixture with your hands or a pastry blender until it resembles pea-sized crumbs.
 Add the half and half, stirring until it’s loose and sticky.

 Place the dough on a lightly-floured surface and knead it for a few seconds until it comes together.
 Roll the dough out into a large rectangle, about 13×9 inches, with the long side facing you.
 (Make sure you can lift the dough.
 If it’s sticking, add more flour underneath.)
 For the filling, spread the softened butter onto the dough, leaving a ½-inch border around the edges.
 Stir together the sugar and cinnamon then evenly sprinkle over the butter.
 Top the cinnamon-sugar with the crumbled bacon and pecans.

 Starting on one of the long sides, roll the dough and pinch ends to seal.
 Cut off 12 1-inch slices from the rolled dough, and place the sliced rolls close together into the baking dish.
 Bake uncovered for 15-17 minutes or until lightly browned.

-To make the frosting, stir together the powdered sugar, butter, milk, vanilla, cinnamon, and salt.
+To make the frosting, stir together the powdered sugar, butter, milk, vanilla, cinnamon, and salt until smooth.
+If it seems too thick, thin it with more milk.
 Spread onto rolls when they come out of oven.
 Serve warm.